THE FOLLOWING ARE SAMPLES OF STUDENTS AT YOGA CENTRE LONDON AND THEIR REFLECTIONS ON HOW THEIR IYENGAR YOGA PRACTICE AFFECTS THEM:

 — Susan Carlyle

 “These past months have been an eyeopener to what my body can do properly with great supervision.
 As I take my morning walk I am always checking my posture by lifting my ribs away from my waist, moving my shoulder blades into my back, and walking tall.
 Arriving home I am refreshed and feel strong.
-I have gone to Sandra's class on occasion feeling a little tired and by the end of the class I have energy and ready for the rest of the day.
+I have gone to Sue's class on occasion feeling a little tired and by the end of the class I have energy and ready for the rest of the day.
 I am enjoying learning about my body and the correct way I must look after myself.
 Thank you all.”

 — Wendy Kevill